Son of Thomas and Annie Weston of 'Belmont,'

 or on leave when the marriage took place between himself and Miss Marjorie May Foyle Turner, the second daughter of Mr. and

-new home at 'The Cottage,' Acaster Malbis.
+marital home at 'The Cottage,' Acaster Malbis.

 the 27th May 1915, the 7th (Service) Battalion, Yorkshire Regiment departed Wareham and commenced a four day route march that